jprochazk/hebi/design.md

 print(C(false).a) # error: cannot get field `a` of `<class C>`

 # But after the initializer runs, no more fields may be added
 # to the class.
-In Mu, we refer to that as a frozen class:
+In Hebi, we refer to that as a frozen class:
 C(true).b = 10 # error: cannot add field `b` to frozen class